GayathriHV/Online_Eccommerce_Store/README.md

 Graphs has been used in the project to show the areas where the parcel can be delivered.
 Graphs are represented through adjacency matrix.

-•	Graphs:

-Graphs has been used in the project to show the areas where the parcel can be delivered.
-Graphs are represented through adjacency matrix.

 •	Dijkstra’s algorithm:

 Dijkstra's algorithm is used to implement efficient searching and navigation within the system.
 Dijkstra's algorithm is a shortest path algorithm that can be used to find the shortest path between two nodes in a graph.
 The nodes are represented as cities and this algorithm helps to provide the distance between cities.